 There are approximately 1000 Jewish students at Kent State University and 300 estimated at The University of Akron, about 5% of the campus population.
 Jewish students are an active, dynamic part of both Hillel and the campus community.
 Students are involved in many other campus organizations and clubs, always seeking out opportunities to collaborate and build our network.

 How do students get involved with Hillel?
 Are there membership fees?

 Any student on campus is welcome to participate in Hillel sponsored events.
 There are no membership fees and students are encouraged to attend as many programs and activities as they would like.
 Programs are supported by donations from parents, alumni, and the Jewish community.
-Students can get involved by participating in the Student Leadership Development Internship Program or by simply planning a program or activity.
+Students can get involved by participating in the Student Board, attending an event with a friend or by simply planning a program or activity.
 How connected is the Hillel to the University community?

 Hillel is integrated into the University community through its dynamic programs, co-sponsorship of events, and the involvement of active students in many other University groups.
 The University is very supportive of Hillel and its role on campus and works hard to provide a welcoming atmosphere for Jewish students, faculty, and families.
 The Cohn Jewish Student Center is THE ONLY

 Hillel building to be located on campus property at a state university.

 What kind of student programs and organizations does Hillel at Kent State sponsor?